lazirpascual/Transportation-Management-System/ReadMe.md

 # Transportation-Management-System

-This application is a working prototype designed for organizations who desire to have their cargo shipped via truck or train.
-It is a software system that effectively manages the shipping of goods accross the country, where companies can keep track of the purchasing, scheduling, monitoring and billing of their orders.
-The results of this project can greatly benefit organizations who ship their goods through models like LTL (Less Than Load) and FTL (Full Truck Load).
+This application is a working prototype for a software system that effectively manages the shipping of goods across Ontario, where companies can keep track of the purchasing, scheduling, monitoring, and billing of their orders.
+It is designed for organizations who desire to have their cargo shipped via truck or train.
+The results of this project can greatly benefit organizations who ship their goods through models like LTL (less-than-truckload) and FTL (full-truckload).
  <br />

-The project was creating using C# and WPF, supported with a MySQL Database.
-Agile Methodology and Test-Driven Development were also incorporated throughout the entirety of the project lifecycle.
+The project was created using C# and WPF, supported with a MySQL Database.
+Agile Methodology, Test-Driven Development, and the use of Git as a version-control system were all incorporated throughout the entirety of the project lifecycle.
  <br />

 ## 🛠 Tech Stack